xrootd/howto/docs/ec/admintasks.md

 /data/dir1/file1 -> /disk/dB/public/DA/CA64DA61306C00000000864f8117DA9200000A6%
 ```
 If `/dev/sdb` fails, one can identify all files under `/data` which are symlinks
 to `/disk/dB`.
-These files will need to be recovered.
+These files will need to be repaired.

 What if `/data` is lost? if we:
 ```